FawazQutami/Travelling-Salesman-Problem-Simulated-Annealing/README.md

 Also, in the case of decreasing the learning rate, one should consider reducing the initial and stopping temperature, as well as stopping iteration, to fine-tune the result.

 ## Study cases
-In our case I used ìDjibouti - 38 Citiesî and ìQatar - 194 Citiesî from http://www.math.uwaterloo.ca/tsp/world/countries.html.
+In our case I used ‚ÄúDjibouti - 38 Cities‚Äù and ‚ÄúQatar - 194 Cities‚Äù from http://www.math.uwaterloo.ca/tsp/world/countries.html.

 In both cases, I have repeated the simulated annealing 5 times to produce the best solution by using the same parameters at each repetition.